AUTHORS

 4. Compliance catch-up

 The Regulator expects entities to be up to date with all prior reporting obligations.
-Correcting historical failures is essential, as the Regulator has specific expectations regarding:
+Correcting historical failures is essential, particularly in relation to any outstanding submissions under the old rules which existed prior to 1 July 2024.

 Consideration: The Regulator has the authority to impose penalties for non-compliance.
 It is therefore critical to conduct regular compliance checks and to stay abreast of any legislative changes.